BG3-Community-Library-Team/bg3-community/Tutorials/Sound/Extract-Audio.md

 folder_unpacked_data = "E:\\GitHub\\BG3\\Multitool\\UnpackedData"
 folder_audio_converted = "E:\\GitHub\\BG3\\bg3-sounds-converter\\ConvertedAudio"
 ```
-> Please note, there is both a `Shared` and a `SharedDev` directory.
-After the first run, you'll have to reconfigure for SharedDev and run again in order to capture everything.
-Also be sure to adjust paths accordingly for your setup.
+> Please be sure to adjust paths accordingly for your setup.
 {.is-info}

 Now with that set, be sure to **save** the file and exit out.